 Empathy, Expertise Help Ease the PPP Loan Process

-The success of a small business is so often tied to the relationships it builds within its community.
+The success of a business is so often tied to the relationships it builds within its community.
 It’s the comfortable encounters that go beyond the goods or services being paid for that bring people back as loyal customers.
 When the COVID-19 pandemic began to ravage the business community, many were forced to put those relationships on hold.
 And because of that, they turned to a different relationship—the one with Community Bank—to keep above water.

 Thousands of businesses turned to the Paycheck Protection Program, or PPP, a Small Business Administration (SBA)-backed loan that helped businesses keep their workforce employed during the COVID-19 crisis.
 Applying for this critical source of funding presented its own challenges on top of every other challenge the pandemic brought.